cassmastern/lers-sandbox/docs/sec_ehealth/sec_deepdive/eh-dd-01-foundations/index.md

-# Foundations
+# An Introduction to FHIR

-This set of topics provides a foundational introduction to FHIR and SMART-on-FHIR.
+This set of topics provides an introduction to FHIR and SMART-on-FHIR.

 - [Overview](deepdive-overview.md)
 - [Architecture](deepdive-overview-fhir-arch.md)